willtmc/project-tracker/DEVELOPMENT.md

 2. Implement drag-and-drop for reordering projects
 3. Add more filtering options for the list view
 4. Consider adding a compact view option that shows even more projects at once
+5. Duplicate detection enhancements:
+   * Create a dedicated UI for viewing duplicate groups when the duplicate button is clicked
+   * Ensure project content is visible when a user clicks on a project card in duplicate view
+   * Implement a "merge mode" that allows users to select projects to merge by:
+     - Filtering with search functionality
+     - Selecting multiple projects from the same duplicate group
+     - Previewing merged content before confirming
+   * Add user review and input capabilities for the duplicate detection process

 ## Application Structure